-- TAKE AWAY THEIR CELL PHONE DURING HOMEWORK TIME.
+- LEAVING THEIR CELL PHONES AT HOME DURING THE SCHOOL DAY, & TAKING AWAY THEIR CELL PHONE DURING HOMEWORK TIME.
 CUT IT OFF BEFORE BED AS WELL.
 REMEMBER WHO PAYS THAT BILL.
 YOU CONTROL HOW & WHEN IT IS USED.
-Here's a helpful website.
-60 Minutes episode on the effect our cell phones have on our kids and the impact it's having on increasing Cortisol levels and anxiety.

-- Encouraging them to make wise television viewing choices &/or online social networking usage and gaming time.
+- Encouraging them to make wise television/streaming viewing choices &/or online social networking usage and gaming time.
 (Set limits on both).
 NO TV IN THE BEDROOM!!!
 Click here for great article.

-- Comparing your child's progress to his or her abilities, not to siblings, other children, or yourself.
+- Comparing your child's progress to his or her abilities, not to their siblings', other children, or yourself.

 - Praising your child when homework/responsibilities are completed & setting natural consequences when they are not.